 There also may be a limitation on the specific plastic surgery procedures that can be done in the plastic surgery operating facility.
 Plastic surgery procedures involving the nose remain at the highest risk, so you should check whether your surgeon is performing plastic surgery procedures like rhinoplasty.

 Should you get tested for COVID-19?

 This is a very difficult question since there still remains some issues surrounding testing.
 First of all, despite all the talk about how important testing is for controlling this virus, there is still many barriers to testing.
-Not everyone is able to get tested.
+Not everyone is able to get tested before plastic surgery.
 In some regions, testing centers may not be abundant.
 Also, many states will only provide testing to people who are residents of that state.
 So, what if you are living in another state or visiting another state and you want to get tested?

 It is possible that you will have difficulty.

 More fundamental is the significance of the test.
 Keep in mind that not everyone who is infected with COVID-19 will have a positive test.
 There still will be false negatives, which is why it is so important to treat everyone as if they have it.
 Test results take anywhere form 2-5 days to get back.

 So, if you get a negative result, it doesn’t mean you haven’t been exposed during the days between your test and your results.
 So, if you are going to be tested in preparation for your cosmetic surgery or procedure, you really need to quarantine yourself from the time of the test to the time of the cosmetic surgery.
 This can be difficult.